Bees & Honey

 • Vermont Queens

-Each year, we raise queens from the colonies which have performed well in our operation over the last two seasons or more.
+Each year, we raise queens from the colonies which have performed well in our climate and under our management over the last two seasons or more.
 We select for overwintering success, longevity, honey production, gentleness and resistance to disease.
-Because of our participation in ongoing research with the Vermont Bee Lab, we have been testing our breeder queens with UbeeO technology.
+We also test our breeder queens using Freeze kill and UbeeO assays.

 In 2023, Bianca had the great privilege of training in instrumental insemination techniques with renowned expert, Sue Cobey through Penn State’s EPIQ Program.
 This important skill helps us enrich our program through controlled mating.